News, Events, Entertainment,Interviews, Lifestyle, Fashion, Beauty, Inspiration and yes...Gossip!!!

 Mo Abudu‘s dream is all about selling Africa to the World.

-The media mogul who has made a name for herself as an undeniable force to be reckoned with when it comes to media in Africa, sits down with Etan Smallman of the Independent UK for an interesting conversation on how she hopes to shape Africa with her television network Ebony Life TV.
+media in Africa, sits down with Etan Smallman of the Independent UK for an interesting conversation on how she hopes to shape Africa with her television network Ebony Life TV.

 How did Mo – a human-resources executive for oil giant ExxonMobil with no TV experience, become “Africa’s Oprah?”
 Read excerpts from the interview below;